 The Madrid Program offers courses that provide credit toward Stanford graduation and most classes also count toward an undergraduate major.
-Students must enroll in a minimum of twelve units from the courses offered through the program (local university courses are not included).
+Students must enroll in a minimum of twelve units from the courses offered through the program (local university courses are included).
 For a list of all BOSP courses offered in the current academic year and planned for the next, and for information on which courses earn departmental credit or fulfill General Education Requirements, please refer to the BOSP course database.
 For information on courses scheduled for the current academic year and for enrollment, please refer to Axess.

 CULTURAL EVENTS & STUDY TRIPS